 We have moved from a culture of “recycle & reuse” to “Use & throw”.
 I remember an interesting incident which happened a few years back.
 I was digging out my old coloured lights to light it for the festival of Diwali.
-Usually you use it for the festival and then dump it in some closet for the rest of the year.
+Usually we use it for the festival and then dump it in some closet for the rest of the year.

-You take it out just before the onset of the festival season and invariably find that a few bulbs are fused.
+We take it out just before the onset of the festival season and invariably find that a few bulbs are fused.
 The same thing happened to me.
 I picked up the light and went to an electrical shop to repair and replace the fused bulbs.
 The electrician was surprised to see me.
-He politely told me to dump the bulb set and buy a new one.
+He politely told me to dump the old bulb set and buy a new one.

 When I returned home I reflected on this issue.
 I realised that life has indeed changed.
-The way we look at life today is different than the past.
+The way we look at life today is different from the past.
 If we considered recycling everything in life as the right thing to do, use and throw is the norm for everything in life today.

 It struck me that this may be true in our relationships too.
 We were brought up to respect our parents and elders right through our life.
 We were trained to be grateful to people who help us at various stages of life, throughout our life time.
-But today, we tend to use our parents as providers of comfort and tend to forget them as they grow old and may depend on us.
-We forget friends and relatives after we have benefited from their help and move on in our own lives.
+But today, we tend to use our parents as providers of comfort and forget them as they grow old and may depend on us.
+We forget friends and relatives after we have benefited from their help and move on with our own lives.

 One may wonder if we are moving from “Selflessness” to “Selfishness” in life.
 It may be difficult to state whether it is right or wrong.
 After all today, we have mastered the art of justifying every action of ours.
 No value is absolute and sacrosanct any more.
-It is all relative and we find innovate reasons to justify our behaviour all the time to everyone around us.
+It is all relative and we find innovative reasons to justify our behaviour all the time, to everyone around us.

 One more learning I got in life.
 Once when I was buying new clothes for my family for a festival someone suggested that every time I buy new clothes, I could consider donating an equal number of clothes ( in good condition) to those who need them more than me.
-This may again be an old fashioned belief but it does help and is based on the philosophy of recycle and reuse.
+This may again be an old fashioned belief but it does help others and is based on the philosophy of recycle and reuse.

 Is it time to recycle and reuse everything in life ?